equalities and accesibility Plans

 • White Ribbon Day

-• Special educational needs, including autism and World Autism Awareness day.
+• Special educational needs, including autism and World Autism Awareness day, and Dyslexia Awareness Week UK

 • The PSHE and RSE curricula are constantly reviewed and developed so that they provide opportunities to explore values and attitudes, understand similarities and differences and build understanding of different groups and our own identities.
 Parents can give feedback on our RSE curriculum on that separate page.

 • We use community and voluntary sector visitors to enrich the curriculum.
-For example, TfL safer travel, St Marys with St Albans church, RNLI, Tear Fund and Shooting Star Chase children’s hospices.
-We have worked very close since out move with Beelieve.
-A mental health charity for young people.
+For example: TfL safer travel; St Marys with St Albans church, and other faith groups through the SACRE and Faith Direct event; the RNLI; Tear Fund; and Shooting Star Chase children’s hospices.
+We have worked very close since out move with Beelieve, a mental health charity for young people.

-• Charity work is led by students through our Student Council and also helps to foster good relations.
+• Charity work is led by students through our Student Council which helps to foster good relations within the community.
 For example, during 2019-20, we supported the Food Bank as our main external charity.
-We also supported Children in Need.
+We have also supported Children in Need.

 • To create a culture where sexism in all forms is not tolerated and where students understand what constitutes harmful sexual behaviours, working towards a community where mutual consent and respect form the foundations of healthy relationships.